Edufort321/c-secur360-ast/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Accessibility Preferences

+Global styles support user accessibility preferences for motion and contrast.
+The styles also use relative units so text scales correctly with browser zoom.

+### Reduced Motion

+Animations are disabled when the operating system requests reduced motion (`prefers-reduced-motion`).
+QA can verify this by enabling the reduced motion setting in their OS and observing that interface animations no longer play.

+### Contrast Modes

+High and low contrast modes are handled via the `prefers-contrast` media query.
+Switch your OS to a high contrast theme to see the adjusted colors.
+Return to the default theme to restore normal styling.

+### Relative Font Sizes

+Font sizes now use `rem` units instead of hard-coded pixel values.
+This ensures that text and layout scale as users adjust their browser's zoom level.

+Developers and testers should confirm these behaviors across supported browsers and platforms.